oristopo/nanoTAPR/README.md

 applications and some recent Microsoft service packs install the framework, so you may have it already.

-Connecting the VNA to your Computer
+Connecting nanoVNA to your Computer
 -----------------------------------

 After verifying TAPR program launch, quit it.